harryf/comedy/docs/_shows/20200903_Kontiki_3_Sep_2020__Grooming.md

 >
 > It's not happening for you this winter.
 >
 > You're going to be snuggled.
+What games do you play, Saeed?
 >
-> What games do you play, Saeed?
+> -No. -You don't play?
 >
-> No.
+> -No. -This is perfect winter boyfriend material.
 >
-> You don't play?
->
-> No.
->
-> This is perfect winter boyfriend.
->
 > Don't let him leave that door, ladies.
 >
 > But I do have a lot of sympathy for women,
 >
-> especially, I read something recently that blew my mind.
+> especially I read something recently that blew my mind.
 >
-> So, scientists have figured out
+> So scientists have figured out
 >
-> that men only reach mental and emotional maturity
+> that men only reach mental and emotional maturity at the age of 43.
 >
-> at the age of 43.
->
 > That is insane, isn't it?
 >
-> I'm mature for only four years.
+> I haven't matured for only four years.
 >
 > That's fucking crazy.
 >
-> For women, it happens at 34.
+> For women, it happens at 32.
 >
 > Women are 11 years ahead of us.
 >
 > That is insane.
 >
-> And it's like, I really feel for you ladies
+> And it's like, I really feel for you, ladies,
 >
 > that you have to deal with this stupid shit for so long.
 >